Track mileage automatically

 Lodging

 You can deduct 100% of your lodging expenses during your business travel as long as they are reasonable.
 Lodging expenses are fully deductible if you travel outside your tax home as long as you need to stay overnight and the expenses are reasonable.
+You can only deduct the actual costs of lodging, so keep all receipts of your expenses.

 Meals